 Client provides links to company website or previous work if applicable.

-ATTRIBUTES OF A GOOD FREELANCER/ REPLY TO A JOB AD:
+Good qualities in a DA FREELANCER/ REPLY TO A JOB AD:

 Artist is polite and professional and reasonable.

-Artist seems to understand the project.
+Artist seems to have read and understood the project description.

 Artist has a gallery of work to indicate current artistic skill level.